bitRAKE/fasmg-umbrella/docs/divide-by-three.md

 accept := 1
 reject := 0
 ```
-The default return value is 0xFF, which signifies that no bits are present - hence, not a number.
+An error state is indicated by the inversion of the sign flag, which signifies that no bits are present - hence, not a number.
+Known valid input would only remove the leading JRCXZ instruction.

 ## Further Discovery: